robert-lawrence/evil_tcp/README.md

     python FTA-client.py -a (serverIP) -p 5005 -d *instead of (serverIP), type the ip found in part one using ifconfig*

-    note: port 5005 must be available on the server container or EVIL will not be able to bind properly, so ensure that it is available.
+note: port 5005 (or whatever your chosn port) must be available on the server container or EVIL will not be able to bind, so ensure that it is available.

 ## Features and Limits